 Part 1.
-Can You Transfer Apple Music to a USB Drive?
+Can You Put Apple Music on a USB Stick?

 - DRM Protection – Apple encrypts its music files to prevent from being copied or played on unauthorized devices.